It doesn’t take willpower to lose weight and be healthy. It takes knowledge of how to work your own body.

 Being fit and healthy seems like a singular goal, like being a pro baseball player.
 You’ve got these ripped dudes telling you “Work hard and you can look like me.”
 Diet gurus that still tell you “Calories in vs. calories out.”

-And worse, the people who admire the human body so much that they study it, like me, but then put a blanket over all humanity and say “Take garcinia cambogia, you will lose weight or your money back!”
+And worse, the people who put an MD after their name just to say “Take garcinia cambogia, you will lose weight or your money back!”

 I’m sick of trying all these one-size-fits-all “combinations” that don’t fit me.
 I’m tired of failing at someone else’s diet and then feeling like I just didn’t have enough willpower to see it through.
 I’m finally ready to work smarter, not harder.

 How to use your Food Journal to Crack the Safe

 I created the Bite Me Food Journal to finally put that proverbial stethoscope to the safe.
 To crack a safe, you have to listen to one number at a time, learn it, then move on.
 I feel the same way about learning the body.

 If you try to change too much at once, you will be overwhelmed and won’t be able to really hear what’s going on.
 The Food Journal allows you to get an idea of the current combination you are using.
 From there, you can start tweaking and listening, learning as you go.

 After reading this, you may already know what you’d like to experiment with first.
 If so, great!!

 If you don’t know where to start, go for some quick wins with daily goal setting.

 A food journal is a great research-backed tool that can help you crack into your body’s own code.
 Download your Bite Me Food Journal today and get started!